own-me/nude-dapp/README.md

 ## Rules / Code of Conduct

-1. Abosultely no adult content, nude content or pornography is allowed to be commited to Github.
+1. Absolutely no adult content, nude content or pornography is allowed to be commited to Github.
 We only publish clean code.